slrz/runtopo/README.md

 * mgmt\_ip -- creates DHCP reservation when AutoMgmtNetwork is enabled
 * no\_mgmt -- do not create management interface even when AutoMgmtNetwork is enabled
 * vbmc -- if non-empty, create a virtual BMC to provide an IPMI interface for the device
+* efi -- if non-empty, configure the device for UEFI boot
 * function -- one of [oob-server, oob-switch, exit, superspine, spine, leaf, tor, host] or *fake* to not simulate the device at all but still make links appear as up to the remote side